nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To edit API key related roles, follow these steps.

-1. On the Navigation tabs, select Settings --> API Keys.
+1. In the Navigation tabs, select Settings --> API Keys.
 2. Select a API key and click Edit.
 3. In the window that opens, check selected roles checkbox and click Save.

 To revoke API key from roles, follow these steps.

-1. On the Navigation tabs, select Settings --> API Keys.
+1. In the Navigation tabs, select Settings --> API Keys.
 2. Select a API key and click Revoke key.
 3. Confirm the revoking by clicking Yes.